-Literally translating to “fried noodles,” this recipe for chow mein is a quick and comforting Chinese noodle dish that is easy to make at home.
+Literally translating to “fried noodles,” this recipe for Chicken Chow Mein is a quick and comforting Chinese noodle dish that is easy to make at home.

 What is Chow Mein?

 It’s easy to confuse the two classic Chinese noodle dishes: Lo Mein and Chow Mein.
 In our last recipe we looked a bit at the biggest difference between Lo Mein and Chow Mein, which is simply the way the noodles are cooked.

 Chow mein is a bit of a richer dish, since, in chow mein, noodles are sauteed along with vegetables and protein to create that oh-so-satisfying, slippery and crispy combo.

 Chow mein also differs from lo mein in what you will traditionally find added to the noodles.

 Rather than lots of big chunks of vegetables and meat, chow mein is a dish that focuses more heavily on the noodles themselves.

 The vegetables added to the dish are typically julienned or chopped fairly fine.
 It is common to find vegetables like beans sprouts, cabbage, onions, celery, or carrots in your chow mein.
 And, when cut properly, these vegetables mimic the shape and texture of the noodles, acting as more of a complement rather than a contrasting element.